-Student teaching will be your last field-experience component of the teacher certification requirements.
-Student teachers spend 16 weeks in the classroom, with the goal being to assume all the responsibilities of the classroom teacher for a minimum of 15 consecutive days.
+Student teaching will be your last field experience component of the teacher certification requirements.
+Student teachers spend 16 weeks in the classroom.
+The goal is to assume all responsibilities of the classroom teacher for a minimum of 15 consecutive days.

 Letter of Intent

 Prior to applying for student teaching, students must submit a Letter of Intent.
 Students should meet with their advisor to determine approximately when they will student teach.
-The Letter of Intent is not a binding contract but rather a way for the Education department to plan ahead for the number of student teachers each semester.
-Students should submit the Letter of Intent a little more than 6 months prior to the desired student teaching (December 1 for the following fall student teaching; May 1 for the following spring student teaching).
-NOTE: For those planning to student teach Spring 2018, we are asking that students submit their letter of intent now.
-These can be uploaded to the student's Google folder.
+The Letter of Intent is not a binding contract.
+Rather, it is a way for the Education Department to plan ahead for the number of student teachers each semester.
+Students should submit the Letter of Intent to Dropbox folder in CougarTeach.* Submit the letter by December 1 for the following fall student teaching; May 1 for the following spring student teaching).

-Student teaching application packets must be submitted approximately six months before the desired placement: September 15 for a spring semester placement the following spring, and January 15 for a fall semester placement the following fall.
+Student teaching application packets must be submitted no later than September 15 for a spring semester placement the following spring.
+Submit packets by January 15 for a fall semester placement the following fall.

-For example: Students who plan to student teach in the Spring 2017 semester would need to submit their letter of intent by May 1, 2016 and then submit their student teaching application packet by September 15, 2016.
-Their student teaching placement would be arranged to begin January 2017.
+Students who plan to student teach in Spring 2021 semester would submit their Letter of Intent by May 1, 2020.
+Those students would submit student teaching application packets by September 15, 2020.
+Their student teaching placement would be arranged to begin January 2021.

 Failure to meet the deadline could result in not securing the desired placement location or postponing student teaching until a later semester.

-Students should review the student teaching application guidelines on the Student Teaching Checklist before moving on to the application items below.
-Items from the checklist that will need to be submitted or verified include:
+Students should review the student teaching application guidelines on the Student Teaching Checklist before moving on to the application items.
+Items from the checklist that will need to be uploaded into CougarTeach include: